 Artist Statement

-My creative art practice and research reside at the intersection of photography, social issues, new media, documentary, and collaborative work.
-I bridge traditional and conceptual image-making while exploring emergent literacies in photography and art.
-My methodology is informed by intense architectural theory and research and study and years of photography practice, inquiry, and teaching.
+My creative practice operates at the intersection of photography, new media, documentary, and collaboration, bridging traditional and conceptual image-making while investigating emergent visual literacies.
+My methodology draws from intensive theoretical research in architecture alongside years of photographic practice, inquiry, and pedagogy.

 Bio